venniseho/SDSS_datathon2025/README.md

 ```bash
 streamlit run src/toronto_property_price_prediction_web_app.py
 ```
+To close the web app CTRL + C while the tab is still open.

 This will open a web browser where you can:
 - Input property details (e.g., bedrooms, bathrooms, size group, subway proximity).